openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 path formed by inserting the string "/.well-known/ssf-configuration" into the Issuer between the host component and the path component, if any.
-The syntax and semantics of ".well-known" are defined in {{RFC5785}}.  "ssf-configuration" MUST point to a JSON document compliant with this specification, that document MUST be returned using the "application/json" content type.
+The syntax and semantics of ".well-known" are defined in {{RFC5785}}.  "ssf-configuration" MUST point to a JSON document compliant with this specification, and that document MUST be returned using the "application/json" content type.

 ### Transmitter Configuration Request